5 Disadvantages of Pontoon Boats

 2. Rough Water

 Pontoon boats offer an incredibly stable and wobble-free ride most of the time.
-In severe storms with heavy chop on the water, a pontoon boat is more dangerous than a traditional V-hull boat.
+However, they are more dangerous in severe storms with heavy chop on the water than a traditional V-hull boat.

 When large ocean-sized waves hit the front of a pontoon boat, the pontoons can dive into the wave instead of riding over the wave.
 In extreme circumstances, this can cause capsizing.

-It's true with any boat but particularly true with pontoons.
-Get off the water when there's a storm approaching!
-Not only can the waves be dangerous, but the high profile of a pontoon can make it impossible to trailer or tie down with boat trailer straps during a wind storm.
+This is true for any boat but particularly true for pontoons.
+Get off the water when a storm is approaching!
+Not only can the waves be dangerous, but the pontoon's high profile can make it impossible to trailer or tie down with boat trailer straps during a wind storm.

 I learned this lesson the hard way and a man nearly lost his life trying to help me.
-I was on my small local lake only two minutes from my house and enjoying an evening on my boat (the second outing).
-A storm was approaching, and I thought pretty soon we'd get a little sprinkle.
+I was on my small local lake, only two minutes from my house, and enjoying an evening on my boat (the second outing).
+A storm was approaching, and I thought we'd get a little sprinkle pretty soon.
 No big deal, right?

 We headed for the dock when we felt the first raindrops.
-Within a matter of seconds, the winds kicked up to over 30mph and the waves pounded the boat.
+Within seconds, the winds kicked up to over 30mph, and the waves pounded the boat.

 We made it to the dock, but the winds pushed the boat against the dock so hard that we were worried the boat would be thrashed if we tried to tie it with dock lines right away, so we stood on the dock pushing it out.